 The Company's principal business activities are the evaluation, acquisition, exploration, development and exploitation of mineral properties.
-The Company produces silver and gold from its underground mines at Guanacevi, Bolañitos and El Cubo in Mexico.
-The Company also has interests in certain exploration properties in Mexico and Chile.
+The Company produces silver and gold from its underground mines at Guanaceví, Bolañitos and El Cubo, is commissioning the El Compas mine and advancing the Terronera project in Mexico.
+The Company also has interests and is advancing in certain exploration properties in Mexico and in Chile.